Engine82/Engine82/README.md

 - 👋 My name is Daniel
 - 👀 I am particularly interested in low level programming and algorithm design
 - 📚 I am currently working on a M.S. in Computer Science at Tufts University
-- 🎓 I have a Post-Bacc in CS from Tufts University and a B.S. in Biochemistry fron the University of New Hampshire
+- 🎓 I have a Post-Bacc in CS from Tufts University and a B.S. in Biochemistry from the University of New Hampshire
 - 🌱 I started my coding journey with [Harvard's cs50](https://cs50.harvard.edu/x/2023/)

 <!--